mtolly/midiscript/README.md

       # circular reference!
     }

-Similarly, tempo change events must be positioned using only the forms `x` or `x s`, and the value must be of the form `x`.
+Similarly, tempo change events must have positions and values that either 1) do not contain a value in seconds (`seconds s`), or 2) are of the exact form `x s`.

 A particularly powerful kind of event is the "subtrack":